Honorary Degree Guidelines & Procedures

 Criteria & Guidelines

-Honorary degrees are awarded by VCFA for the purpose of formally recognizing and honoring living, distinguished artists (defined in the broadest sense to include writers, visual artists, designers, filmmakers, and practitioners working across arts disciplines), arts educators, and patrons of the arts, as well as exemplary service to VCFA.
+Honorary degrees are awarded by VCFA for the purpose of formally recognizing and honoring living, distinguished artists (defined in the broadest sense to include writers, visual artists, designers, filmmakers, composers, and practitioners working across arts disciplines), arts educators, and patrons of the arts, as well as exemplary service to VCFA.
 Honorary degrees recognize those who have made profound and enduring contributions to the arts, scholarship, and culture.
 VCFA will give priority consideration to mid-career or lifetime achievement of national or international significance, and will seek recipients whose work, character, and contributions to the arts reflect our values as an institution.

 While honorary degrees benefit recipients by recognizing their contributions to their fields, they also benefit VCFA in many ways, direct and indirect, including building potentially fruitful relationships between the college and the noted artists, educators, and patrons we award, and by linking the VCFA name with prominent names in various disciplines.
 An honorary degree nominee need not have a prior or established relationship with the college.